 in the planning process.

 Volleyball Weight Training – Creating Explosiveness

-volleyball weight training creates maximum explosiveness at the end of
+volleyball player's weight training creates the maximum explosiveness at the end of

 scheme is optimal for this.